Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 ## How to Persist Events?

-The logic implemented in the preceding examples projects the search-optimized and analysis-optimized models in-memory.
+The logic implemented in the preceding examples,
+Projects the search-optimized and analysis-optimized models in-memory.

+However,
-However, to actually implement the required functionality, we have to persist the projected models in a database.
+To actually implement the required functionality,
+We have to persist the projected models in a database.

 ### Source of Truth